Azure/iotedge-lorawan-starterkit/README.md

 - [RAK833-USB mPCIe-LoRa-Concentrator with Raspberry Pi 3](/Docs/LoRaWanPktFwdRAK833USB)

 ## Support
 The LoRaWAN starter kit is an open source solution, it is NOT a Microsoft supported solution or product.
-For bugs and issues with the codebase please log an [Issue](issues/new) in this repo.
+For bugs and issues with the codebase please log an issue in this repo.

 ## Contributing